cdm-ium/app-w-lint/README.md

 ## Profit

-You can now run lint manually with `npm run lint` to see errors and `npm run format` to attempt to fix errors.
+You can now run lint manually from a terminal with `npm run lint` to see errors and `npm run format` to attempt to fix errors.
 If you also added a plugin for your code editor, your editor should also tell you when there are lint errors automatically.

 ## Additonal config